raspberrypilearning/unity-update-textmeshpro/en/step_1.md

 --- /code ---

-Drag the TextMeshPro GameObject that you want to update from the Hierarchy to the corresponding script property in the Inspector.
+Drag the TextMeshPro GameObject that you want to update from the Hierarchy window to the corresponding script property in the Inspector.